rdlf0/minesweeper/README.md

 ## Compilation and running

-Get to the root directory and run:
+Clone, get to the root directory and run:

 ```
 $ tsc
 ```
+Or simply download the asset from the [latest release](https://github.com/rdlf0/minesweeper/releases/latest) and just unzip.

-Then just open `index.html`
+After that just open `index.html`.

 ## Settings _(not yet available to the user - [issue #2](https://github.com/rdlf0/minesweeper/issues/2))_
 | Setting | Options |